Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 3.md

 ```

 So far, so good.

+*Q: I’m getting an error about TransformSuperSystem not being defined.
+Why?*

+*A: You are probably using Unity Transforms.
+You will need to substitute this
+and other undefined symbols such as TransformAspect with Unity Transform
+equivalents.*

 Next, we want to get access to our animation clip.
 The `SkeletonClipSetBlob`
 stores all the animation clips in a `BlobArray` appropriately named `clips`.